Repairing Cognitive Biases. Look at More Than Just the Finish Line.

 Another important learning from sports finishes is that they are not always the same.
 And that is the beauty of the game: mid-fielders can score goals, defenders can score baskets, and openers can finish matches.
 Similarly in businesses, seemingly insignificant decisions can sow the seed for transformational outcomes in time.

-We at Mu Sigma believe that the interactions between business problems are often more interesting and valuable than the individual problems themselves.
+We at Mu Sigma believe that the interactions between business problems are often more interesting and valuable than the individual problems themselves and can be solved by a combination of data analytics services and data analytics platforms.
 We have developed cognitive repairs for ourselves and our clients to most closely attribute the returns to the right investments.
 Interdependency analysis (muIDA) is one tool that we use as a cognitive repair, to:

-Harmonize the mix of descriptive, inquisitive, predictive, and prescriptive analytics when looking at a specific problem set.
+Harmonize the mix of descriptive, inquisitive, prescriptive, and predictive analytics when looking at a specific problem set.

 Learn from the evolution of problems solved in the past and see a bigger picture in the interconnected problem space.